Hyperbolic surface subgroups of one-ended doubles of free groups

 \section{Abstract}

 Gromov asked whether every one-ended word-hyperbolic group contains a hyperbolic surface group.
-We prove that every one-ended double of a free group has a hyperbolic surface subgroup if (1) the free group has rank two, or (2) every generator is used the same number of times in the amalgamating words.
+We prove that every one-ended double of a free group has a hyperbolic surface subgroup if (1) the free group has rank two, or (2) every generator is used the same number of times in a minimal automorphic image of the amalgamating words.
 To prove this, we formulate a stronger statement on Whitehead graphs and prove its specialization by combinatorial induction for (1) and the characterization of perfect matching polytopes by Edmonds for (2).